mlx93/MakeDev/README.md

 - **Estimated Total**: ~$68-73/month

 **Cost Optimization:**
-- Run `make destroy` when not needed to avoid costs
+- <!-- DISABLED: Run `make destroy` when not needed to avoid costs -->
 - Use HTTP LoadBalancer mode (faster, no Ingress costs)
 - Consider preemptible nodes for dev/staging (50% savings)
+- Manually delete GKE resources via GCP Console when not needed

 ---